shubham78901/mediumSv/README.md

 Note:
 Ensure that MongoDB shell is running, as it stores side information and user data.

+impt blockchain endpoint:
+API Endpoints
+1. Minting Articles
+Endpoint: POST /custom/mint

+Description
+Minting articles endpoint is used to publish articles on the blockchain through a smart contract.

+Request
+Method: POST
+Content-Type: application/json
+Body Parameters:
+Provide article data in the request body.
+Response
+Status Code: 200 OK on success.
+Response Body:
+JSON object confirming successful minting of the article.
+2. Sending Files
+Endpoint: POST /custom/sendfile

+Description
+Sending files endpoint is used to upload files to the blockchain.

+Request
+Method: POST
+Content-Type: multipart/form-data
+Body Parameters:
+File to be uploaded.
+Response
+Status Code: 200 OK on success.
+Response Body:
+JSON object confirming successful file upload.
+3. Getting Data
+Endpoint: GET /custom/data

+Description
+Getting data endpoint is used to retrieve data from the blockchain.

+Request
+Method: GET
+Response
+Status Code: 200 OK on success.
+Response Body:
+JSON object containing requested data.
+4. Liking Content
+Endpoint: POST /custom/like

+Description
+Liking content endpoint is used to donate money to the author of the content.

+Request
+Method: POST
+Content-Type: application/json
+Body Parameters:
+Provide necessary data for liking the content in the request body.
+Response
+Status Code: 200 OK on success.
+Response Body:
+JSON object confirming successful liking of the content.
+5. Health Check
+Endpoint: GET /health

+Description
+Health check endpoint is used to verify the status of the server.

+Request
+Method: GET
+Response
+Status Code: 200 OK if the server is running.
+Response Body:
+JSON object with status information.

 Contributing
 Contributions are welcome!
 Feel free to open issues and pull requests to improve the project.